-P – “Would you like to choose something from our bus bin to hold on the ride?”
+P – “Would you like to choose something from our bus bin to hold during the ride?”

 Should we allow children to calm their bodies before moving on to the LIP portion or is it the LIP that is used to help a child calm down?

-This is a great question, and as you indicated there is likely more than one right answer.
+This is a great question, and as you indicated, there is likely more than one right answer.

-I am wondering what is the youngest age you would suggest using FLIP-IT?
-I have a family that is struggling with a few behaviors with their two year old and I attended your session at the OAEYC conference and I was very impressed with it.
-I wanted to know if thought if a 2 year old is too young?
+I am wondering what is the youngest age you would suggest using FLIP IT?
+I have a family that is struggling with a few behaviors with their 2-year-old.
+I wanted to know if you thought if a 2-year-old is too young?

-The FLIP IT strategy was designed and researched for children ages 3-8 yrs old, but many many people over the years have seen it as very applicable to both toddlers and infants (and teenagers!).
+The FLIP IT strategy was designed and researched for children ages 3-8 years old, but many many people over the years have seen it as very applicable to both toddlers and infants (and teenagers!).

 - Move through the steps quickly.